jbutcher21/aiclass/docs/senzing_entity_specification.md

 - Master entity: the master person or organization record (a master table row, a graph node, or a top‑level JSON/XML object).
 One master → one Senzing entity document.
 - Identifying attributes: the attributes that identify/describe the entity (names, addresses, phones, emails, identifiers, websites, etc.).
 These may appear on the master itself or inside child lists/structures.
 - Child lists: one‑to‑many data linked to the master.
 Depending on source, these appear as separate tables, JSON arrays under the master object, repeated XML elements, Parquet list<struct> columns, or graph attribute nodes.
 Usually each child record represents one (name, address, phone, identifier, etc.) and contains a type such as alias or dba for a name, home, mailing etc for an address, drivers license, passport, tax_id, etc for an identifier.
-- Relationships: disclosed links between entities (person↔org, person↔person, org↔org).
+- Disclosed relationships: links between source records (masters) (person↔org, person↔person, org↔org).
 Depending on source, these appear as link/bridge tables, foreign keys to other master IDs, JSON pointers, XML references, Parquet join keys, or graph edges.
-Represent them with `REL_*` features.
-Direction is important, the source entity gets the rel_pointer , the target entity gets the rel_anchor.

-## Format notes (how to spot masters, children, and relationships)
+## Format notes (how to spot masters, children, and disclosed relationships)
 - CSV/TSV/Relational: master tables for persons/organizations; child tables for names, addresses, phones, identifiers; link tables for relationships.
 Join on primary/foreign keys; each child row → one feature object.
 - JSON/JSONL: master object per entity; child lists are arrays on the master (e.g., `names`, `addresses`, `phones`, `ids`).
 Flatten each array element into a separate feature object.
 Nested objects representing a single value map to a single feature; arrays map to multiple features.
-Do not keep arrays/objects at root beyond `FEATURES`.
 - XML: master element per entity; child lists are repeated child elements; attributes may be XML attributes or elements.
 Treat repeated elements like JSON arrays: one repeated element → one feature object.
 Extract scalar values only inside a feature.
 - Parquet: when normalized across files, treat like relational; when a single file contains list/struct columns on the master row, treat list<struct> as child lists (one struct → one feature) and struct as a single feature’s values.
 Join across Parquet datasets on keys where needed.
+- Graph: nodes representing persons or organizations are master entities; edges from a master to attribute nodes (e.g., address, phone, email, identifiers) represent features; edges between master nodes represent disclosed relationships.

 ## How to Map Them

 - Master entity: each person/org row, node, or top‑level object → one Senzing record; include `RECORD_TYPE` (PERSON/ORGANIZATION) when known.
 - Features: collect identifying attributes from the master and child lists/structures (tables, arrays/repeated elements, list<struct>, property nodes) and group them into features — `NAME_*`, `ADDR_*`, `PHONE_*`, `PASSPORT_*`, etc.
-- Relationships: map links/edges/foreign keys to `REL_*` features; use `REL_ANCHOR_*` on the anchored entity (max one per record) and `REL_POINTER_*` on the pointing entity.
+- Disclosed relationships: map links/edges/foreign keys between source records (masters) using `REL_*` features.
-- Output: emit one JSON record per master entity with all FEATURES (attributes and relationships) included.
+- Output: emit one JSON record per master entity with all FEATURES (attributes and disclosed relationships) included.
 - For records that reference entities without unique keys (e.g., sender and receiver on transactions), extract identifying attributes and compute a deterministic RECORD_ID as a hash of normalized values.
 Stamp this ID on the source record before mapping to Senzing, and track these IDs on the source side as well.
 - For records that have features that clearly do not belong to the primary entity (e.g., employer name and address on a contact list, reference name and phone number on a job application), consider creating a second entity related to the primary entity.
 - Use a stable normalization recipe (fixed fields and order; trim/collapse whitespace; case‑fold; normalize punctuation/diacritics) before hashing.